Minimal Steklov eigenvalues on combinatorial graphs: Clump numbers of trees

 This is a contradiction.

-For the second case: both $p$ and $q$ are mid-points of some edges, it is clear this is impossible by (3). \end{proof} For further applications, we need the following notions and propositions come from \cite{FR96}.
-To make the paper more self-contained, we quote them at the end of this section. \begin{prop}[Lemma 4.3 in \cite{FR96}] Let $G$ be a combinatorial finite tree.
-Then, \end{prop} \begin{prop}[Lemma 5.1 in \cite{FR96}] Let $G$ be a combinatorial finite tree.
+For the second case: both $p$ and $q$ are mid-points of some edges, it is clear that this is impossible by (3). \end{proof} For further applications, we need the following notions and propositions come from \cite{FR96}.
+To make the paper more self-contained, we quote them at the end of this section.
+All the trees are assumed to be finite combinatorial trees. \begin{prop}[Lemma 4.3 in \cite{FR96}] Let $G$ be a finite tree.
+Then, \end{prop} \begin{prop}[Lemma 5.1 in \cite{FR96}] Let $G$ be a finite tree.
 Suppose that $|E(G)|\leq (r+2)k+r$ for some integers $r\geq 0$ and $k\geq 1$.
-Then, we can remove at most $r$ edges from $G$ to get a forest each of whose trees have clump number not greater than $k$. \end{prop} \begin{prop}[Lemma 5.2 in \cite{FR96}] Let $G$ be a combinatorial tree with $|E(G)|\leq (r+2)k+(r+1)$ edges for some integers $k\geq 0$ and $r\geq 0$.
+Then, we can remove at most $r$ edges from $G$ to get a forest each of whose trees have clump number not greater than $k$. \end{prop} \begin{prop}[Lemma 5.2 in \cite{FR96}] Let $G$ be a finite tree with $|E(G)|\leq (r+2)k+(r+1)$ edges for some integers $k\geq 0$ and $r\geq 0$.
 Then, we can remove at most $r$ edges from $G$ to get a forest each of whose trees have clump number not greater than $k+\frac12$. \end{prop}

 \begin{defn}[Definition 8.1 \& 8.2 in \cite{FR96}] Let $k\geq 1$ be an integer.

 (1) A tree $G$ is called of type A with respect to $k$ if $|E(G)|=rk-1$ for some $r\geq 1$ and by removing $r-1$ edges we are left with a forest of $r$ trees each of $k-1$ edges.